-UnitedHealthcare HMO products may have a specifically defined Provider Network.
-You must receive all routine non-emergent/urgent services through your Network Medical Group shown on your identification (ID) card.
 In addition to reading this document, be sure to review your Schedule of Benefits, Provider Directory, ID card, and any benefit materials.
 Your Schedule of Benefits provides the details of your particular Health Plan, including any Co-payments and Deductibles that you may have to pay when you receive Covered Health Care Services.
 The Provider Directory has detailed information about your specific Network's Network Medical Groups and other Providers, as well as the Service Area for this Network.
 Every Subscriber should receive a Provider Directory.
-If you need a copy or would like help picking your PCP, please call our Customer Service department.
-You can also find an online version of the Directory at www.myuhc.com.
+If you need a copy or would like help picking your PCP, please call the telephone number on your ID card.
+You can also find an online version of the directory at www.myuhc.com.
 These documents explain your coverage.

 Not all UnitedHealthcare Network Providers may be part of the defined Network selected by your Employer Group and shown on your ID card.
 You must choose a PCP from the assigned Network to obtain the group benefits purchased by your employer.
-If you need a copy or would like help picking your PCP from the defined Network, please call our Customer Service department.
+If you need a copy or would like help picking your PCP from the defined Network, please call UnitedHealthcare at the telephone number on your ID card.

 For certain Covered Health Care Services, a limit is placed on the total amount you pay for Co-payments and Deductibles, if applicable, during a calendar or plan year.
-If you reach your Out-of-Pocket Limit, you may not be required to pay additional Co-payments or Deductibles for certain Covered Health Care Services.
+If you reach your out-of-pocket limit, you may not be required to pay additional Co-payments or Deductibles for certain Covered Health Care Services.